lblod/app-digitaal-loket/README.md

 ##### Additional notes

-###### delta-producer-publication-graph-maintainer-submissions and publication-triplestore
-Due to performance issues, related to the high useage of this module, a seperate triplestore (virtuoso) has been introduced to offload the publication of the data.
-This architectural change is currently under evaluation.
-The criteria for evaluation will be: the performance win vs the practical consequences of such change.

-If deemed succesful, we might consider moving the other publication graphs to the triplestore too.
 ###### Performance (mandatarissen/leidinggevenden)
 - The default virtuoso settings might be too weak if you need to ingest the production data.
 Hence, there is better config, you can take over in your `docker-compose.override.yml`
 ```